Close Menu

 For example, you will learn that Dianna Cannon has been helping her clients win Social Security benefits for thirty years.
 Likewise, Brett Bunkall and Andria Summers have also won thousands of SSD clams.
 Many of those cases have been asthma cases.
 Together, we have won over 20,000 SSDI and SSI cases for our clients.

 Above all, in order to win your asthma case, you need the support of your doctor.
 For example, you need a good relationship with your doctor.
 Also, you need to ask your doctor for help in your case.
-If you don’t have a doctor, we will do our best to help you find a free or low cost health clinic where you live.
+If you don’t have a doctor, then we will do our best to help you find a free or low cost health clinic where you live.
 Because the burden of proof is on you to prove you deserve benefits, you need a statement about your asthma from your doctor.
 We have lists of free health clinics in Utah.

 You can also learn about filing for SSD benefits in Utah.
 Additionally, you can learn about filing for benefits in Nevada.
 We also have information on free Idaho clinics.